mouldimus/notes/HTML_Concepts.md

 ## Selectors, Properties and Values
 [Jump Back](#contents)

-In CSS, a “selector” points to the HTML elements you wish to style.
+In CSS, a "selector" points to the HTML elements you wish to style.

-A “property” is an identifier; a name.
+A "property" is an identifier; a name.
 The property explains what feature is being considered.

-A “value” describes how the feature is handled.
+A "value" describes how the feature is handled.

 ![Selectors, Properties and Values](./images/html73.png)